The Postgres Migration

 Projects

 Projects are a new first-class concept.
 They're database-managed objects with per-project environment variables and extensible metadata.
 Agents can be granted access to specific projects and switch between them at runtime via switch_project.
 The important part is what happens to the sandbox when a project is active: the agent's file and shell access narrows to just that project directory.
-The agent home is no longer reachable through agent-facing tools, so a compromised project can't tamper with the agent's identity or memory files.
+The agent home is no longer reachable except through the specialized agent tools, so a compromised project can't tamper with the agent's identity or memory files directly.
+The memory boundary will be getting detection filters for potentially dangerous memories and this forces all those changes through that path.
 Kernel-internal operations like session mirroring and daily memory logs still write to the agent home since those are system concerns, not agent-initiated. list_projects shows what's available, and the system prompt updates dynamically to reflect the active project and alternatives.
-Full CRUD over the REST API for managing projects and access grants.

 CLI Overhaul

 The ratatui-based TUI is gone.
 All 19,500 lines of it.
-Most of it didn't work, what did work was unstable, and the time spent maintaining it was better spent improving the actual system. hive start -d backgrounds the daemon properly now. hive login and hive logout are top-level commands instead of buried under hive config. hive dashboard no longer silently spawns a background daemon. hive new became hive scaffold because hive new was confusing next to hive agent new.
+Most of it didn't work, what did work was unstable, and ultimately it was just a glorified config system with a bad chat interface. hive start -d backgrounds the daemon properly now. hive login and hive logout are top-level commands instead of buried under hive config. hive dashboard no longer silently spawns a background daemon. hive new became hive scaffold for clarity.
 Bare hive shows help instead of launching an interactive menu.
 There's a global --json flag (or HIVE_JSON=1) for scripting that outputs compact single-line JSON on any command.
+Never underestimate json output from a CLI tool when paired with jq, it is so much easier to work with than trying to scrape random text output.

 Agent Communication

-agent_send was fundamentally broken for local models.
-The old synchronous RPC design had a 60-second hardcoded deadline, which meant llama.cpp calls taking 2-3 minutes would get killed mid-flight.
-The new approach tries synchronous first with a 90-second timeout.
-If the target agent replies in time, you get the response inline.
-If it times out, it falls back to background dispatch and automatically delivers the result to the calling agent when it's done.
+agent_send was fundamentally broken.
+The old synchronous RPC design had a 60-second hardcoded deadline, any longer session would get killed mid-flight and it is designed to call into agents that will be doing multi-session turns on their own, potentially even calling to other agents.
+The new approach tries synchronous first with a 90-second timeout (still allowing agents to directly "background" the task).
+If the target agent replies in time, the agent gets the response inline like any other tool call.
+If it times out, it falls back to background dispatch and informs the calling agent of the background status along with an ID for the job.
+Eventually when it completes, the target agent will open a private session with the original with context about the original calling context and the result allowing an agent like the assistant to decide how to handle the response without user involvement.
 The DispatchRegistry tracks background dispatch lifecycle with zombie detection at 15 minutes and stale entry eviction at one hour.

 Local Inference

-Ollama got removed entirely.
-The provider support was shallow, the model definitions were hardcoded, and the health probe endpoint was non-standard.
-Local inference users should use vLLM, LM Studio, or llama.cpp instead.
-Speaking of which, llama.cpp is now a first-class provider using llama-server's OpenAI-compatible API.
-There's also stable-diffusion.cpp support for local image generation with a fire-and-poll REST API and 20-minute timeouts for large models.
+Ollama got removed entirely, it's a bad project and people really shouldn't be using it.
+Convenient sure, but bad maintainers that don't announce that most of their platform is just llama.cpp with a bad frontend and bad registry.
+Local inference users should use vLLM, LM Studio, or llama.cpp directly instead. llama.cpp is now a first-class provider using llama-server's OpenAI-compatible API.
+BIG change was also adding in support for stable-diffusion API (the example server in that project) for local image generation with a fire-and-poll REST API and 20-minute timeouts for large models if they're running CPU only.

 Vision and Browser Tools

 Chrome is gone and I'm not sad about it.
 The 1,250-line CDP client, the Chromium process launcher, the platform-specific browser discovery code, all of it deleted.
 The browser backend is now a containerized Playwright Firefox service.
 I use Firefox daily and I don't think it's safe browsing the internet without a real ad-blocker, especially when agents are doing the browsing.
-The container routes all traffic through a Squid proxy which gives me tight visibility into exactly what the browser is doing, what it's requesting, and where data is going. tokio-tungstenite dropped from hive-runtime as a nice bonus.
+The container routes all traffic through a filtering Squid proxy for now as the seccomp domain and IP filters can't apply to the browser directly, and provides another layer to record, detect, and protect against dangerous data and diagnostics.
+As a nice bonus that allowed dropping another dependency from the code base tokio-tungstenite.

 Test Harness

 This is probably the change that matters most for long-term velocity.
 There's now a full integration mock test harness that can be instantiated for in-depth feature and system testing.
 All major components are injectable with different implementations for testing, mocking, and stable persistent tracking.
 LLM interactions use recorded sessions with consistent ideal and degenerate responses so tests are deterministic and don't burn API credits.
 The E2E tests use a mock browser HTTP service and mock LLM driver to verify full flows end-to-end.
-13 new Rust integration tests cover the auth lifecycle, CSRF, user and API key CRUD, and password changes.
-5 Playwright E2E tests cover login through logout and the user management API.
+Not many significant tests yet, only 13 new Rust integration tests mostly over the auth lifecycle, CSRF, user and API key CRUD, and password changes.
+There are also 5 Playwright E2E tests cover login through logout and the user management API.

 Previously un-awaited kernel.shutdown() calls in 17 test functions across 6 files were silently skipping async state persistence.
 Those all properly await now.
 The Drop impls on TestServer that were calling async shutdown from sync context got removed entirely.